-Executives and Boards want visibility of their organisation’s cyber risks and their controls.
+Executives and Boards want visibility of their organization’s cyber risks and their controls.
 But who is responsible for cyber risk?
 And, how can a deeply technical area of risk be reported on in an easily consumed way?

-Join Chief Strategy Officer, Beau Murfitt and Principal Consultant, Brad Smith, as they look at how organisations can more effectively govern and oversee their cyber risks and in turn protect the interests of their stakeholders.
+Join Chief Strategy Officer, Beau Murfitt and Principal Consultant, Brad Smith, as they look at how organizations can more effectively govern and oversee their cyber risks and in turn protect the interests of their stakeholders.

 Beau has more than 20 years of experience at Camms and oversees the company’s strategy.
 He possesses extensive experience in the entire spectrum of the development and sales of Camms business software solutions.